Frequently Asked Questions

 - Paper and send in with photo

-All option require the participant to attend the briefing to collect their ID’s and token and hear the event and safety information.
+All options require the participant to attend the briefing to collect their ID’s and token and hear the event and safety information.
+You can not fish earlier then the starting time and you need your ID for you token to count which is collected after 6pm on the briefing night.

 See you there!